To be adaptable is defined by Dictionary.com as: able to adjust oneself readily to different conditions.

 Many facilities depend on food & beverage revenues, especially events for large gatherings to be profitable.
 Nobody knows yet in what form or when these types of events may return.
 Regular dining, if available is at reduced capacity, whether inside or out.
 In the meantime, golf courses and clubs need to adapt and either replace revenues or manage operating expenses.

 While the increases in play are a positive, golf courses can only accommodate so many players.
 After a certain point, the course becomes too crowded and the experience is diminished.
-Outdoor dining may look great in June and July, but the shoulder seasons in the northern climates precludes most outdoor food and beverage service if indoor seating is either reduced or not available.
+Outdoor dining may look great in June and July, but the shoulder and then colder seasons in the northern climates precludes most outdoor food and beverage service with indoor seating reduced or unavailable.
 Retail sales in the pro shop are also likely impacted by reduced traffic and resistance by some to wearing face coverings.

 So far, golf has proven adaptable and with the promotion of golf as an activity where social distancing is compatible, rounds have increased.
-We will have to continue to be adaptable to these continuing conditions by imagining alternative uses for banquet and other restaurant spaces, along with fitness, locker areas and other facilities and amenities impacted by the pandemic.
+With the recent spike in infections as the weather cools and there is no unified national strategy for fighting COVID, golf courses and clubs would be well advised to have multiple budget plans, allowing for even unpredictable scenarios.
+Recently Carlisle Country Club in Pennsylvania sent out this letter to members resulting from the infection of a member.
+As conditions change will need to adapt by not only imagining alternative uses for banquet and other restaurant spaces, along with fitness, locker areas and other facilities and amenities impacted by the pandemic but also fluctuations in the state of the pandemic.

 I’d love to hear your thoughts.
 Please e-mail me .